 The Chapel and the Nuclear Plant

-At a remote Essex chapel shadowed by a dormant nuclear plant, a battle over a proposed new reactor reveals how Britain’s drive to decarbonise is reshaping old conflicts between conservation, community and state power.
+At a remote Essex chapel shadowed by a dormant nuclear plant, a battle over a new reactor is reshaping old conflicts between conservation, community and state power.

 For eighty years, a small religious collective called the Othona Community has worshipped by the chapel of St Peter-on-the-Wall, at the edge of a marsh on Essex's Dengie Peninsula.
 It’s a simple structure, more like a barn than a church, its sandstone walls patched with brickwork.
 In the seventh century, Saxon monks built it from the ruins of a Roman fort.
 Ever since, this compact form has stood in counterpoint to the broadening span of the mudflats, to the expansive sky.